open5gs/open5gs/docs/_docs/guide/01-quickstart.md

 ## 4. Configure Open5GS
 ---

 Okay - you have installed the software, now what to do with it?
 Well, there are some tweaks you will need to make to the config files, and you will need to enter subscriber data into your HSS/ UDR.
-You will need to set some IP Table rules to bridge the PGWU/UPF to the WAN.
+You will also need to set some IP Table rules to bridge the PGWU/UPF to the WAN.

 Out of the box, the default configurations see all of the Open5GS components fully configured for use on a single computer.
 They are set to communicate with each other using the local loopback address space (`127.0.0.X`).
 The default addresses for each of the bind interfaces for these components and functions are as follows: